Metal roof: Standing-seam metal roof

-Standing seam metal roofs come in sheets up to or sometimes more than 30 ft long and widths of 12, 14, 16 or 18 in.
+Standing-seam metal roofs come in sheets up to or sometimes more than 30 ft long and widths of 12, 14, 16 or 18 in.
 The standing seam is typically 1+1/2 or 1+3/4 in.
 They are more expensive upfront for installation and material costs but last longer than asphalt shingles.
 Over a lifespan of at least 50 years, they are less expensive than asphalt shingle roofs.
 They require less maintenance than corrugated metal roofs because of the exposed fasteners on that roof.

 Mechanically seamed

 Mechanically seamed roofs are seamed together using a roof seamer and can be either single lock or double lock seamed, meaning they can be folded under once to be seamed together or folded under twice for extra weather protection.
 This is the most expensive of the three types but is the most weather resistant.

-Snap locked with fastener strip
+Snap-locked with fastener strip

-One side of the standing seam sheet is snap locked into the other standing seam sheet that is fastened to the roof, concealing those fasteners, and the other side of the sheet is fastened to the roof with screws, and the next sheet will cover those screws as well.
-The fastener screws shouldn't be screwed in too tightly to allow the sheet to expand and contract with the changing temperatures, each fastener slot has some room to move past the screw to adjust for thermal expansion.
+One side of the standing-seam sheet is snap-locked into the other standing-seam sheet that is fastened to the roof, concealing those fasteners, and the other side of the sheet is fastened to the roof with screws, and the next sheet will cover those screws as well.
+The fastener screws should not be screwed in too tightly to allow the sheet to expand and contract with the changing temperatures.
+Each fastener slot has some room to move past the screw to adjust for thermal expansion.
 The fastener heads breaking off potentially is the down side to this method if installed improperly or from wear and tear from the fluctuating climate.